More Like This

 7- Gibraltar Pound (GIP)

-Gibraltar pound is a currency that is directly pegged to the British pound because of it being a British territory.
-Similar to the British pound in its denominations, it goes unto 50 pounds.
+The Gibraltar pound is a currency directly pegged to the British pound because it is a British territory.
+Similar to the British pound in its denominations, it goes up to 50 pounds.

 Due to its limited supply and high value, many people keep it for collection or tourism because of its unique design.